 Recycling greywater is a great eco-friendly practice to reduce the water going into urban sewage treatment facilities, protecting one of the earth’s most sacred natural resources–water.
 The specific ways to filter and treat greywater may vary, but there are commonalities between all methods.

 What is greywater?

-The term “greywater” refers to domestic wastewater drained from sinks, showers, bathtubs and washing machines.
-Greywater is a valuable resource that can be filtered, treated and reused.
+“Greywater” is domestic wastewater that’s drained from household sinks, showers, bathtubs, and washing machines.
+Unlike water in septic pipes, it’s a resource that can be treated and filtered and then reused.

 The diagram shows water consumption for a typical Canadian household.
 Note: the amount of water from the bathroom sink and shower is almost the same amount as all of the water used in toilet flushing.

 Greywater recycling requires a double-piped drainage system installed in the home.
 The water that goes through this system is filtered and purified for use.
 While the benefits of recycling may not be seen with the initial investment, there are great savings for the future.
 The return on investment can be seen as utility bills increase and water shortages become more common across the world.